 Micronutrients

 Vitamins and minerals are equally vital.
 Athletes must ensure adequate intake of iron, calcium, and vitamin D to support oxygen transport, bone health, and muscle function.
-Supplements may be necessary to meet these demands, especially during intense training phases.
+Supplements like multivitamins or greens powder supplements may be necessary to meet these demands, especially during intense training phases.

 Mental Fitness: The Unsung Hero